-Updating the handbook should be a collaborative effort between HR and your supervisors and managers.
+Updating the handbook should be a collaborative effort between HR, management, and legal counsel.
 If the handbook says one thing, but your managers are doing something else, that is a problem.
-Consulting with management helps ensure that your policies are being consistently and even-handedly enforced.
+Management buy-in also helps ensure that your policies are being consistently and even-handedly enforced.

 Do you have these “must have” policies?

-Always follow your handbook for every employee.
+Follow your handbook unless there’s a compelling reason to make an exception.
 Inconsistencies between the policy and practice could come back to bite you.